 Make sure you grab a selfie with the Overland Track sign, then head to Lake St Clair Lodge for a well-earned beer and overpriced feed (the meat burgers are fantastic, but the vegetarian options are horrendous).

-As a reward for finishing the track you’ll find a number of free hot showers available to hikers.
+As a reward for finishing the Overland Track you’ll find a number of free hot showers available to hikers.
 This is where you’ll be thankful you brought a spare pair of clean clothes to change into.

 Optional Section – Pine Valley